cdleon/awesome-terminals/README.md

  - [shellfire](https://github.com/shellfire-dev/shellfire) - A repository of namespaced, composable shell (bash, sh and dash) function libraries.
 Takes aware the pain of shell scripting, making it robust and reusable.
 Includes secure curl usage, JSON, XML and Debian control file parsers, dependency documentation via attributes, and more.
 Batteries ARE included.
  - [takeover.sh](https://github.com/marcan/takeover.sh) - Wipe and reinstall a running Linux system via SSH, without rebooting.
 You know you want to.
  - [tmux-fzf-url](https://github.com/wfxr/tmux-fzf-url) - 🚀 Quickly open urls on terminal screen!
+ - [tuxi](https://github.com/Bugswriter/tuxi) - Tuxi is a cli assistant.
+Get answers of your questions instantly.
 ### sh (macOS)
  - [lsusb](https://github.com/jlhonora/lsusb) - lsusb command for Mac OS X.
  - [mac](https://github.com/guarinogabriel/Mac-CLI) -  OS X command line tools for developers – The ultimate tool to manage your Mac.
 It provides a huge set of command line commands that automatize the usage of your OS X system.